 With or Without Aura?

 “Aura” usually includes visual symptoms like seeing lines, shapes, or flashes.
 You may even lose some of your vision for 10 to 30 minutes.
-You could also feel tingling or weakness in your arms and legs.
-They can also affect smell, taste, or touch.
+You could also feel tingling in your arms and legs.
+They can also affect smell, taste, touch, or speech.

-Aura happens to about 1 in 4 people who get migraines.
-It usually starts before the head pain begins.
+Aura happens to about 1 in 4 people who get migraine headaches.
+It usually starts before the head pain begins and last up to an hour.

 That word means “paralysis on one side of the body.”
-The aura that accompanies these headaches causes a temporary weakness on one side of the body and can also lead to a fever, numbness, seizures, or problems with speech.
+The aura that accompanies these headaches causes a temporary (less than 72 hours) weakness on one side of the body.
+There are 2 types of hemiplegic migraine; familial and sporadic.
+In the sporadic form, no other family members are affected.

 These usually happen 2 days before through 3 days after the beginning of a woman’s period.
-Women who get these may also have other kinds of migraines at other times of the month.
+Women who get these may also have other kinds of migraine headaches at other times of the month, but the migraine around the menstruation is usually without aura.

 Ocular (or Retinal)